shiweifu/SFTagView/README.md

 ### License

-AFNetworking is available under the MIT license.
+SKTagView is available under the MIT license.
 See the LICENSE file for more info.